Kat Slater: 2018–2022

 Phil taunts Kat for the money that Alfie had stolen from him, but Kat does not know about the money or Alfie's whereabouts and Phil holds her responsible for Alfie's debt.
 However, Kat later finds the money and uses half of it to fund Jean's cancer treatment.
 After a brief fling with Kush Kazemi (Davood Ghadami), they begin dating, but their relationship is tested when Kush announces that he wants to file for joint custody over his and Stacey's son, Arthur.
 Stacey accuses Kat of supporting Kush and a rift forms between them.
 Kat attempts to rebuild their relationship but a hurt Stacey refuses and kicks Kat out of her home.
-Kat moves in with Kush and makes several attempts to reconcile with Stacey which backfires in her face when Stacey hides the money that Alfie had left her.
+Kat moves in with Kush and makes several attempts to reconcile with Stacey, which backfires in her face when Stacey hides the money that Alfie had left her.
 Unfortunately for Kat, Phil revives his interest in the money and he asks Shirley Carter (Linda Henry) to retrieve the money back from the Slaters.
-They eventually give the money back but Phil continues to menace the Slaters about keeping the money.
+They eventually give the money back, but Phil continues to menace the Slaters about keeping the money.
 Whilst drunk in The Queen Vic, Kat drunkenly mocks Phil about the stolen money and as a result, Phil threatens her children.
 This leads to a showdown between Kat and Phil in The Arches.
-Martin tries to intervene but Phil becomes aggressive with him and Stacey, in defense, hits him across the head with a wrench.
+Martin tries to intervene but Phil becomes aggressive with him and Stacey, in defence, hits him across the head with a wrench.
 Phil's son Ben Mitchell (Max Bowden) arrives soon after and orders the Slaters to leave, and Stacey and Martin flee Walford in fear of Stacey being imprisoned.
-Ben frames Keanu Taylor (Danny Walters) for the attack and he also flees Walford.
+Ben frames Keanu Taylor (Danny Walters) for the attack, and he also flees Walford.
 Kat reveals the truth about the attack to Kush and he moves into the Slater household to protect her against Phil.
-After recovering, Phil starts to remember details about the attack and confronts Kat who reveals that Ben had covered it up.
+After recovering, Phil starts to remember details about the attack and confronts Kat, who reveals that Ben had covered it up.
 Bianca's stepdaughter Whitney Dean (Shona McGarty) asks Kat to cover her stall as she is being stalked by Leo King (Tom Wells).
 Leo informs the council that Kat has been working on Whitney's stall without a license, which causes a feud.
 When Leo is pushed off the balcony of The Prince Albert by Kush, Whitney agrees to help Kush by giving the police a stalking log that she had recorded of Leo.
 Whitney loses it and Kush is threatened with a criminal record, however, Whitney is imprisoned for murdering Leo.
 Whitney's lawyer Gray Atkins (Toby-Alexander Smith) convinces Kush that pleading guilty will help with Whitney's case, but she is refused bail and Kush ends up with a criminal record.
-Whilst having celebratory drinks in The Queen Vic for Whitney's release from prison, Kat is contacted by an unknown person for help and briefly leaves Walford.
+Whilst having celebratory drinks in The Queen Vic for Whitney's release from prison, Kat is contacted by an unknown person for help, and briefly leaves Walford.